krausemann/mavping/README.md

 ## License

 mavping is released under MIT License.
-It was created created with assistance from Cursor IDE, using an unspecified reasoning model.
+It was created with assistance from Cursor IDE, using an unspecified reasoning model.
 Parts of it might resemble other software which was used to train the model.
 It was not possible to verify possible copyright violations.
 Kindly contact the author in case you think your copyright is violated.

 ## Repository